Sign In Register

 Healthcare Facilities93

-Sherwood has an average annual temperature of 48°F (9°C).
+Sherwood experiences four distinct seasons with an average annual temperature of 48°F (9°C).
 Winters average 23°F in January while summers reach 72°F in July.
-Annual precipitation is 38.8 inches.
-The area enjoys 275 sunny days per year.
+The area gets 275 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 38.8 inches.
+The area receives 38.9 inches of snow annually, a moderate snowfall amount.
 Air quality is rated Good with a median AQI of 38.
+The city sits at an elevation of 882 feet.

 Temperature